 Large Format Poster Guidelines

-This room (GH103) will accommodate approximately 16 people.
+This room (GH103) will accommodate approximately 10 people (COVID-19 capacity: four).
 There is media projection equipment currently in the room with easy access for hooking up a laptop.
 The room is perfect for small seminars, meetings, and small group testing.
 Students can use GH103 as a study space if/ when it is not previously scheduled.

 This space on the first floor of Goodpaster Hall (between rooms 127 & 128) is a nice place to study or wait for meetings.
-Psyc 301 (Stats) tutors also use the space to hold their office hours.
 It has a great view of the pond next to Campus Drive.